 The starter palette shown here is based on readily available colors and should cover most eventualities.

-Raw umber: a natural pigment with good tinting strength, raw umber is relatively transparent.
+A natural pigment with good tinting strength, raw umber is relatively transparent.
 It mixes well to create a range of browns.
-It dries quickly, which makes it ideal for under painting.
+It dries quickly, which makes it ideal for underpainting.

 A transparent color with a high tinting strength.
 Once made from madder root but now produced synthetically, alizarin is a “coo| slow~drying red.
 The color can fade when used in light mixes.
 Quinacridone red IS often used as an alternative.

 A natural, relatively opaque earth color with medium tinting strength, yellow ochre dries moderately slowly and mixes well with most colors

 Made from an artificial mineral pigment, this is the classic warm” red.
 Slow to dry but stable, it is opaque and has good tinting strength.